Questions & Answers

 Planting a tree in a location with frequent sitting water will kill a tree.
 Trees must have well aerated soil which is amended with a lighter organic mix to improve water drainage, but also to allow oxygen into the soil for better root development.

 The size of the planting hole is determined by the size of the rootball.
 Dig the hole at least 8-10 inches wider and 2-3 inches deeper than the rootball.
-Remember that tree roots generally grow in the top 12″-15″ of the soil.
+Remember that tree roots generally grow horizontally in the top 12″-15″ of the soil.
 This added space around and under the rootball is primarily where the mixed or ‘amended’ soil goes to add nutrients for the tree.

 The planting depth of the tree is also critical.
 Never plant a tree too deep!
-If you plant the tree at the same soil depth as you see on top of the rootball (or better yet, slightly higher) and you will be fine.
+If you plant the tree at the same soil depth as you see on top of the rootball (or better yet, 1/2 inch higher) and you will be fine.
 The goal is to keep the root flare (where the tree trunk base widens at the roots) above the soil.

 Adding 2″ – 3″ layer of mulch above the soil in a 36″ circle (or larger) around the tree trunk above the rootball helps retain soil/root moisture and keeps the hot sun or wind from drying out the soil.
 Be sure to not pile mulch up around the tree trunk.